As you know (because you probably Googled it to get here), there’s a strange secret pyramid in Scotland.

 There are no direct bus routes from any other city in Scotland.

-The best access points for reaching the Scottish pyramid by public transport are Breamar and Ballater.
+The best access points for reaching the Scottish pyramid by public transport are Braemar and Ballater.
 Because the 201 bus runs to both of those places, they’re the wisest overnight bases.
 They’re both touristy and charming, and they’re both lovely places to spend a day or two.

 The nearest airport to Scotland’s secret pyramid is Aberdeen International Airport.
 Once you’ve landed there, you can get to the Balmoral Estate via the methods we’ve outlined above.